-Type a brief description of each Category A or B reportable tax position in the Concise description field.
+Type a brief description of each Category A or B RTP in the Concise description field.
 Briefly describe the arrangement(s) or transaction(s), including the facts and circumstances, relevant to the position you are disclosing.

 Positions covered by a private ruling